llwang8/Data_Science_Portfolio/MachineLearning/Project_ Predicting the stock market/README.md

 - Volume -- The number of shares traded.
 - Adj Close -- The daily closing price, adjusted retroactively to include any corporate actions.
 Read more here.

 I'll be using this dataset to develop a predictive model.
-I'll train the model with data from 1950-2012, and try to make predictions from 2013-2015.
+I'll train the model with data from 1950-2012, and make predictions from 2013-2015.
+Evaluate the result with mean_absolute_error.

 ### Built with: